nextcloud/documentation/admin_manual/maintenance/manual_upgrade.rst

 Troubleshooting
 ---------------

-When upgrading ownCloud and you are running MySQL or MariaDB with binary logging enabled, your upgrade may fail with these errors in your MySQL/MariaDB log::
+When upgrading Nextcloud and you are running MySQL or MariaDB with binary logging enabled, your upgrade may fail with these errors in your MySQL/MariaDB log::